ForNeVeR/fornever.me/README.md

 It will generate a static HTML in the `_site` directory.
 Feel free to deploy this code, but please don't forget to notify me if you're using my post materials!

+*Note for Windows users:* sometimes Hakyll have problems with Unicode on this platform.
+This is a known issue and it has been documented in [Hakyll FAQ](http://jaspervdj.be/hakyll/tutorials/faq.html).
+I'll repeat it here: if you have any problems mentioning `commitBuffer: invalid argument (invalid character)`, just enable `chcp 65001` in console before running the `./site` executable.

 Other components
 ----------------